-Recently GINA was put to test and made headlines when two warehouse workers were awarded $2,225,000 on June 22, 2015 because their company, Atlas Logistics Group Retail Services, required DNA samples to be submitted.
+What would really happen if an employer or health insurance company tried to improperly use genetic information?
+Has GINA ever been tested?
+Yes.
+GINA was put to test when two warehouse workers were awarded $2,225,000 in 2015 because their company, Atlas Logistics Group Retail Services, required DNA samples to be submitted.
 Employees were required to have their DNA collected in attempts to identify who had been defecating in a warehouse.
 Protected by GINA, these two employees successfully sued Atlas Logistics Group Retail Services.

 What is GINA?

 GINA stands for Genetic Information Nondiscrimination Act.
 Its purpose is to protect individuals from genetic discrimination in health insurance and employment.